A Guide to Discover Billing

 -

-How to find your Discover billing cycle
+How to access your Discover Card bill online

-- Current balance
+Current balance

-- Last statement balance
+Last statement balance

-- Minimum payment due date
+Minimum payment due date

-- Credit available
+Credit available

-- Credit limit
+Credit limit

-However, you can also sign up for automatic payments to pay the minimum payment, minimum plus a fixed amount, full statement balance, or a different amount each month.
+You can also sign up for automatic payments to pay the minimum payment, minimum plus a fixed amount, full statement balance, or a different amount each month.
 You may also be able to choose your bill’s monthly due date based on available dates if you want to better align it with your paycheck or a certain part of the month.

 Remember to make at least the minimum payment by the due date to avoid late payment fees.

-The account summary can give you a good overview of your card’s details, but you can also go to the activity and payments section to see your most activity.
+The account summary can give you a good overview of your card’s details, but you can also go to the activity and payments section to see your most recent activity.
 This could include recent purchases, balance transfers, cash advances, payments, and credit.

 You can also review credit card statements from the past seven years if you’re signed up for paperless statements.
 Credit card statements can include a wealth of information, including: